Lakers power past Heat in NBA Finals opener - France 24

 LeBron James, the fourth player to make a 10th appearance in the NBA Finals, was just shy of a triple double with 25 points, 13 rebounds and nine assists.

+"We've got a lot more work to do," James said afterwards.
+"The job is not done.
+We're not satisfied winning one game.
+It's that simple."

-The Western Conference champion Lakers, trying to tie the Boston Celtics' record of 17 NBA titles, led by as many as 32 points.
+Kentavious Caldwell-Pope added 13 points and Danny Green contributed 11 for the Lakers, who led by as many as 32 points.

-The Heat, the Eastern Conference fifth seeds who swept the Indiana Pacers before toppling the top-seeded Milwaukee Bucks and the Boston Celtics on the way to the Finals, showed no sign of nerves in an energetic start that saw them take a 13-point lead midway through the first quarter.
+The Heat, the Eastern Conference fifth seeds who swept the Indiana Pacers before toppling the top-seeded Milwaukee Bucks and the Boston Celtics on the way to the Finals, showed no sign of nerves in an energetic start against the Western Conference top seeds, racing to a 13-point lead midway through the first quarter.

-But the Lakers inexorably seized control, building on a three-point halftime lead as the Heat saw key contributors Goran Dragic and Bam Adebayo exit with injuries and star forward Jimmy Butler hobbled by a twisted ankle.
+But the Lakers inexorably seized control and the Heat's dream start devolved into a nightmare with key contributors Goran Dragic and Bam Adebayo exiting with injuries and star forward Jimmy Butler hobbled by a twisted ankle.

 Butler still scored 23 points to lead the Heat, who will try to bounce back in game two on Friday.